-RESPIRATOR MASK FIT TESTING & TRAINING
+RESPIRATOR MASK FIT TESTING & TRAIN THE TRAINER

 Respirator Mask Fit Testing from Safety First Training is an OHSA based program that certifies N95, half mask and full face mask fit tests.
 The training session focuses on the importance of proper respirator protection, the selection of the appropriate mask for the workplace, inspection of the mask, proper mask fit and seal test, cleaning and storage of the masks.
 You must be re-certified for mask fit testing every 24 months.
 Our qualitative mask fit test requires a taste test and relies on subject sensation of the mask wearer to a particular test agent.
 Training offered to companies across Ontario with a focus on Mississauga and Toronto.
-We also offer Train the Trainer – Fit Testing courses.
+We also offer Train the Trainer courses for Mask Fit Testing.

 Note – We do not conduct public sessions for individuals.